nchifor/Eva-jenkins-cicd-repo/README.md

     - Click on Add webhook

 2) #### Configure on the Jenkins side to pull based on the event
-    - Access your jenkins server, pipeline **effulgencetech-app-infra-pipeline**
+    - Access your jenkins server, pipeline **jenkins-cicd-pipeline**
-    - Once pipeline is accessed --> Click on Configure --> In the General section --> **Select GitHub project checkbox** and fill your repo URL of the project effulgencetech-devops-fully-automated.
+    - Once pipeline is accessed --> Click on Configure --> In the General section --> **Select GitHub project checkbox** and fill your repo URL of the project.
     - Scroll down --> In the Build Triggers section -->  **Select GitHub hook trigger for GITScm polling checkbox**

 Once both the above steps are done click on Save.